 4. Match Your Shoes to Your Pants

 A simple trick to make your legs look longer is to wear shoes the same color as your pants.
-For example, gray pants with gray shoes creates an unbroken line that makes you look taller and thinner.
-Heels also help to pump up the height, but avoid chunky heels because they will make your legs look heavy.
-If you prefer flat shoes, buy pointy toe flats, not round, to visually add a couple of extra inches to your legs.
+For example, gray pants with gray shoes create an unbroken line that makes you look taller and thinner.
+Heels also help to pump up the height but avoid chunky heels because they will make your legs look heavy.
+If you prefer flat shoes, buy pointy-toe flats, not round, to visually add a couple of extra inches to your legs.

 5. Wear Short Jackets

 Jackets that end higher up on your torso work best if you are long-waisted.
 Choose a shrug, a bolero, or a cropped jacket, no longer than your hipbone.

 6. Try a Wide Belt